 So why are mistake fares any different?
 Is is a numbers thing?
 Is there a magic number under which it’s ok to keep quiet and not mention a mistake to the corporation?

-If you think there is then you’re only fooling yourself because morality doesn’t have numerical boundaries – it’s either immoral to benefit from a corporations error or it’s not, there’s no half-way house.
+If you think there is, you’re only fooling yourself because morality doesn’t have numerical boundaries.
+It’s either immoral to benefit from a corporation’s error or it’s not, there’s no halfway house.

-I happen to think that as long as we’re all playing on a level playing field there’s no moral issue here and, more importantly, it’s not up to customers to police what a corporation sets as a price.
+As long as we’re all playing on a level playing field, there’s no moral issue here, and more importantly, it’s not up to customers to police what a corporation sets as a price.

-Airlines are huge corporations making hundreds of millions of dollars in profits so, if they don’t have systems in place that recognize when one of their employees has posted a fare in error or when an FX rate has been entered incorrectly, I have absolutely no sympathy at all.
+Airlines are huge businesses making hundreds of millions of dollars in profits, so if they don’t have systems in place that recognize when one of their employees has posted a fare in error or when an FX rate has been entered incorrectly, I have absolutely no sympathy at all.

-If 24 hours is considered a suitable time for an individual to notice a mistake they’ve made then why isn’t it considered enough time for an airline with incredible resources at their disposal?
+If 24 hours is considered a suitable time for an individual to notice a mistake they’ve made, why isn’t it considered enough time for an airline with incredible resources at their disposal?

 Weak Regulator